<Match Preview>

 Q. As was mentioned earlier, regarding build-up play, where do you think the causes lie when things don’t go well?

 A. I think it’s when players become isolated and the distances between them grow too large.
-However, I believe this is something that can be resolved individually, and the passing rhythm changes depending on one person’s sense of distance.
+However, I believe this is something that can be resolved individually, and the passing around changes depending on one person’s sense of distance.
 I want to play while making adjustments on the pitch myself.

 Q. Matsuki, do you feel that your field of vision has expanded compared to last season?